39th BPSC Pre Exam 24.07.1994 Question and Answer Pdf in Hindi & English

 38. Gandhi’s Champaran Satyagraha was related to –

-39. The Ulgulan revolt was associated with –
+39. The Ulgulan rebellion is associated with –

 (a) Santhal